 This special session aims at bringing together researchers from both academia and industry to review the latest advances and explore future directions in this field.
 Topics of interest include, but are not limited to:

 Supported by IEEE CIS ETTC Task Force on Artificial Immune Systems

-The biological immune system is a powerful defense system that protects an organism itself from diseases
+The biological immune system is a powerful defense system that protects an organism itself from

 and danger.
 The biological immune system is a kind of complex, adaptive, dynamic and distributive